 The owl’s nostrils are located at the top, near the base of the beak.
 Basically owls are not granted with a strong sense of smell but their hearing is acute.
 Owl’s hearing range is wider than humans.
 An owl can pinpoint its potential prey in dark, without use of sight, but by hearing alone.

-When a sound is produced by the prey, the owl can point toward the prey’s direction precisely because of the time difference that the sound is perceived in the ears due to their uneven distances from the prey.
+When a sound is produced by the prey, the owl can point toward the prey’s direction precisely.
+This is because of the time difference that the sound is perceived in the ears due to their uneven distances from the prey.

 The moment the owl senses the time difference of sound heard in the ears, it moves the face until the noise is heard simultaneously in both of them.
 At this point the direction from where the movement was heard is locked and the potential hunt is doomed.
 Studies show that an owl can detect a time difference of about 30 milliseconds.
 Studies also revealed that the area in the brain that is responsible for hearing is much more complex in owls then it is in other birds.

 The owl’s ability to adjust the direction of its flight instantly, together with its silent flight owing to the structure of its feathers, give the prey no chance.